Spinach Quiche with tomatoes is perfect for breakfast or brunch! Super easy to make and loaded with flavor. Delicious warm, room temp, or chilled!

 Tools Used in the Making of this Spinach Tomato Quiche:

-Spinach Tomato Quiche with Pine Nuts and Feta - a quiche packed with great flavors and perfect for every time of the day!
+Spinach Quiche with Tomatoes and Feta is packed with great flavors and perfect for every time of the day!
 I love to make it for dinner and have the leftovers for breakfast.

 For the shortcrust (or use a refrigerated pie crust):